CovertLab/wcEcoli/wholecell/fireworks/README.md

    To use a launchpad config filename besides the default `my_launchpad.yaml`, pass it as an option to commands, e.g.
    `lpad -l gce_launchpad.yaml reset`.

+1. If you need a queue-adapter to run FireWorks workers on Sherlock, write `my_qadapter.yaml` from the template `wholecell/fireworks/templates/my_qadapter.yaml`.

 The launchpad database keeps the status of current and past workflows.
 You can rerun past workflows without re-uploading them, archive or delete